-Employees earn and accumulate vacation and sick leave in varying amounts based on hours worked and length of service.
-Sick leave does not roll over to the next year.
-At termination, employees are entitled to receive payment of unused, accumulated vacation in accordance with the established policies and formulas up to a maximum of 200 hours.
-Accordingly, the Organization recognizes the cost of compensated absences for vacation when earned.
+Employees earn and accumulate paid time off (PTO) in varying amounts based on hours worked and length of service.
+A maximum of 16 hours of PTO is permitted to roll over to the next year.
+The Organization recognizes the cost of compensated absences when earned.